stefansundin/twitter-rss/README.md

 # Twitter to RSS Feed [![Code Climate](https://codeclimate.com/github/stefansundin/twitter-rss/badges/gpa.svg)](https://codeclimate.com/github/stefansundin/twitter-rss)

-You can use this app freely at [twittrss.herokuapp.com](https://twittrss.herokuapp.com/), or deploy it yourself if you want to.
+You can use this app freely at [twittrss.herokuapp.com](https://twittrss.herokuapp.com/), or deploy your own if you want to.

 Deploy your own: